LidaWangPSU/EXPRESSO/README.md

 ## Usage
-We provided example input data here.
+We provided example input data [here](https://github.com/LidaWangPSU/EXPRESSO/tree/main/example_data).

 Data were subsetted from GTEx whole blood tissue as an example to run the script.

+Example of R script used to run EXPRESSO can be found [here]().

 ## Contact
 Lida Wang [lida.wang.96@gmail.com](lida.wang.96@gmail.com)